damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

-you can restrict pushes to people and groups (in EE), you get an online IDE, you can use slash commands to modify issues and you use as many issue templates as you want ..and many other new features.
+you can restrict pushes to people and groups (in EE), you get an online IDE, you can use slash commands to modify issues and you can create as many issue templates as you want ..and many other new features.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is